Perimenopause and IBS: 2 Common Causes and Solutions

 Conclusion

-It is true that the play of hormones takes a toll on your digestive health.
+It is true that fluctuating hormones take a toll on your digestive health.
 But when you take good care of yourself, eat healthy, exercise sufficiently, and above all, remain stress-free, you can keep the digestive issues at bay.

 If you have other symptoms like hot flashes and night sweats, you can rest assured that the digestive distress is due to menopause.
 However, if it keeps coming and disturbs your daily life, you should consult the doctor immediately.
 Certain conditions like fibroids and even colon cancer can even produce IBS-like symptoms.